google/learn_unsafe_rust/src/undefined_behavior.md

 ### Unsafe code must accurately document its safety conditions, or it's unsound

-The "safey conditions" for unsafe traits and functions are just the conditions under which it does not trigger undefined behavior.
+The "safety conditions" for unsafe traits and functions are just the conditions under which it does not trigger undefined behavior.
 These conditions aren't checked by the compiler, they're checked by the people who write the code itself.
 Therefore, unsafe blocks must be manually checked to verify that the code written upholds all of the conditions required to avoid undefined behavior.
-Any unsafe code that can trigger undefined behavior _even when its safey conditions are upheld_ is unsound.
+Any unsafe code that can trigger undefined behavior _even when its safety conditions are upheld_ is unsound.